zjc6666/Accent-Recognition/README.md

   ### 2. step by step
     The overall code is divided into four parts, including feature extraction, JSON file generation, model training and decoding.
-    The model training is divided into two parts, using ASR init and not using ASR init.
+    The model training is divided into two parts, using ASR init(step05) and not using ASR init(step04).
     You can control the steps by changing the value of the step variable.
     egs: